bspaans/chess_engine/README.md

 This is a chess engine that implements the Universal Chess Interface (UCI), which makes it possible to use from many of your favourite chess GUIs.

-The purpose of this engine is mainly a learning exercise to see which evaluation strategies work best, and to pit competing ideas against each other in tournament mode (see `tournament/`)
+There's also a tournament mode (see `tournament/`) that can be used to pit UCI engines against each other.

+I mainly wrote this engine as a learning exercise to find out more about how they work and what strategies they use to evaluate positions.
+This is a pure Go codebase without any dependencies, so if you're looking for a Go library to Do Chess then be my guest.

 ## Status

-* All moves are supported currently, except for the tiniest of edge-cases (see below).
+* All moves are supported currently, except that we're currently not detecting draw by repetition and draw by insufficient material.
 Otherwise the full rules of chess are implemented, and you are able to find all valid moves in a position.
-* The search function is a bit naive (depth first search with some shabby piece selection), but for the moment this is good enough for the evaluators we implement.
-The search depth can be set by using the `--depth` flag.
+* The search function is a bit of a hot mess.
+It turns out that search and move selection is probably way more important than being able to assess positions from just looking at the pieces (ie. Eval).
+This area is the one I'm least confident about, but the current strategy is to use a depth first search on the best line, consider all forcing variations, and consider other moves only when we detect a blunder.
+Seems to be a bit buggy at the moment though.
-* A few simple position evaluators are implemented.
-It hasn't taken a single game from stockfish yet.
-Improving this is the major focus at the moment.
+* A few simple position evaluators are implemented that can look at material count, space, mobility, tempo and pawn structures.
 * Tournament mode is working and we can see very naive approaches beating random moves.
 ELO rankings coming soon.